stuckonretro/CRTPi-Project/README.md

 *RGB*

-    Install Retropie and configure your desired content Download the CRTPi-RGB.zip into your root folder (cd /) with the command "sudo wget https://github.com/crtpi/CRTPi-Project/raw/master/CRTPi-RGB.zip"
+    Install Retropie and configure your desired content Connect to WiFi or Ethernet with internet access Download the CRTPi-RGB.zip into your root folder (cd /) with the command "sudo wget https://github.com/crtpi/CRTPi-Project/raw/master/CRTPi-RGB.zip"
     ***WARNING: THE NEXT STEP WILL OVERWRITE GAMELIST.XML FILES AS SHOWN IN THE REPRO!
 BACK UP ACCORDINGLY!!***
-    Unzip and overwrite files with the command "sudo unzip -o -q CRTPi-RGB.zip" Return read/write permissions to those files with the command "sudo chmod a+rw -R /opt/retropie/configs/" Remove the zip with the command "sudo rm CRTPi-RGB.zip" Power off the Pi with the command "sudo poweroff" and remove power once the green light stops blinking Put SD card in PC and edit /boot/config.txt to uncomment the appropriate block for your GPIO device AND comment out all other device blocks
+    Unzip and overwrite files with the command "sudo unzip -o -q CRTPi-RGB.zip" Remove the zip with the command "sudo rm CRTPi-RGB.zip" Power off the Pi with the command "sudo poweroff" and remove power once the green light stops blinking Put SD card in PC and edit /boot/config.txt to uncomment the appropriate block for your GPIO device AND comment out all other device blocks
     Install GPIO hat with RGB output (RetroTINK Ultimate, VGA666, Pi2SCART, RGB-Pi, etc.)
-    Put SD card back in Pi and power on while connected to your output device Drop to the command line or connect via SSH and input the command "sudo chmod a+x -R /opt/retropie/configs/all/*.sh" Launch back into emulationstation (if necessary)
-    **If using a VGA666-based hat** (anything other than RetroTINK) run 'Enable VGA666' from the Retropie carousel menu Reboot (VGA script will reboot automatically)
+    Put SD card back in Pi and power on while connected to your output device Drop to the command line or connect via SSH Restore read/write access to the files you have overwritten with the command  "sudo chmod a+rw -R /opt/retropie/configs/" Restore execute access to the runcommand scripts with the command "sudo chmod a+x -R /opt/retropie/configs/all/*.sh" Launch back into ES with the command "emulationstation" **If using a VGA666-based hat** (anything other than RetroTINK) run 'Enable VGA666' from the Retropie carousel menu Reboot (VGA script will reboot automatically)
     Launch Retropie-Setup and choose "resetromdirs" from the Configurations menu